Encanto/Central Avenue station

-Encanto/Central Avenue station, also known as Heard Museum, is a light rail station on the B Line of the Valley Metro Rail system in Uptown Phoenix, Arizona, United States.
+Encanto/Central Avenue station, also known as Heard Museum, is a light rail station on the B Line of the Valley Metro Rail & Streetcar system in Uptown Phoenix, Arizona, United States.
 The station is located on Central Avenue north of Encanto Boulevard directly in front of the Tapestry on Central condominium complex.
 The Heard Museum is located across the street from this station.

 Station art

 The Central/Encanto station features art by Jamex & Einar de la Torre from San Diego, California.